 Hiking the Lanikai Pillbox Trail

-The Lanikai Pillbox Trail is an easy-moderate hike located on the windward side of Oahu.
-The trail can be completed by anyone in decent physical condition.
+The Lanikai Pillbox Trail is a moderate hike located on the windward side of Oahu.

 It’s an excellent hike for the whole family and will take you about 60-90 minutes (round trip), depending on how fast you hike.